Personal profile

 OLDER ADULTS

-My program of research has led to new knowledge of: barriers to mental health care in older adults, methods to assess and detect geriatric anxiety and depression, identification of psychological mechanisms that underpin these disorders, and development of evidence-based interventions to treat geriatric depression and anxiety in a range of settings and formats.
+This program of research has led to new knowledge of: barriers to mental health care in older adults, methods to assess and detect geriatric anxiety and depression, identification of psychological mechanisms that underpin these disorders, and development of evidence-based interventions to treat geriatric depression and anxiety in a range of settings and formats.
 More recently I have also conducted research to develop methods to detect and treat lifestyle risk factors for the development of cognitive decline and to assist people to age well.
-Most notably, I developed and led the evaluations of the Ageing Wisely cognitive behavioural therapy program for treating comorbid anxiety and depression in older adults.
-I also developed its adaptations for use in Parkinson's patients, and for reducing risk for dementia.
-I have trialled this program in randomised controlled trials in university clinics, in telehealth formats, internet formats, and in community mental health settings.
-To receive treatment with this program follow this link: Ageing Wisely Treatment.
-For professionals wanting to access training in how to use the Ageing Wisely program follow this link: Ageing Wisely Professional Training, and to access copies of the manual follow this link: Product Shop
+Most notably, I developed and led the evaluations of the Ageing Wisely cognitive behavioural therapy program for treating comorbid anxiety and depression in older adults across a range of populations and settings.
+You can find out about how to receive treatment with this program at this link: Ageing Wisely Treatment.
+Professionals can access training in how to use the Ageing Wisely program here: Ageing Wisely Professional Training, and access copies of the manuals here: Product Shop

 My current major projects in older adults are:

-MRFF project - Chronic disease risk reduction in older adults with high dementia risk: CogCoach trial (2024-2028).
+MRFF project (Chief Investigator)- Chronic disease risk reduction in older adults with high dementia risk: CogCoach health trial (2024-2028).
 In this project we will evaluate the effectiveness of a program to reduce chronic diseases in people with mild cognitive impairment.
-This project is led by Professor Kaarin Anstey at UNSW.
+You can see the project page here: CogCoach Health

-MRFF Dementia, Ageing & Aged Care grant - EMBED: A stepped wedge cluster randomised trial of a tailored, integrated model of care to reduce symptoms of depression in home aged care (2022-2027).
-Led by Tanya Davison at Silverchain, this project trials a new health model for screening and treating depression in older adults receiving home aged care.
+MRFF Dementia, Ageing & Aged Care grant - EMBED: A stepped wedge cluster randomised trial of a tailored, integrated model of care to reduce symptoms of depression in home aged care.
+This project trials a new health model for screening and treating depression in older adults receiving home aged care.

 MRFF Emerging Leadership Fellowship II (2021-2025).
 This investigator grant is focused on increasing the identification and treatment of mental disorders in older adults, including identifying and treating risk factors for dementia in primary care.
-As part of this project, we have codesiged a primary care Wellbeing Check for detecting and treating risk for dementia and poor wellbeing in later life.
-This Wellbeing Check is currently being evaluated.
-This project is also supported by The Ian Potter Foundation.
+As part of this project, we have codesiged the Ageing Well Tool for use in primary care to detect and treat risk for dementia.
+You can read more on our project page: Ageing Well Tool

-NHMRC Project Grant - Translating Evidence-Based Psychological Interventions for Older Adults with Depression and Anxiety into Public and Private Mental Health Settings Using a Stepped Care Framework (2018-2024).
-We are currently evaluating a multi-site evaluation of a stepped care intervention for treating anxiety and depression in older adults.
-This intervention can be delivered remotely using telephone, internet and video conferencing methods, or delivered face-to-face.
-The interventions are based on the Ageing Wisely program and the clinicial trial is cofunded by the National Health and Medical Research Council (NHMRC) and Beyond Blue.
+NHMRC Project Grant (Chief Investigator)- Translating Evidence-Based Psychological Interventions for Older Adults with Depression and Anxiety into Public and Private Mental Health Settings Using a Stepped Care Framework (2018-2024).
+This multisite trial evaluated the clinical and cost-effectiveness of a stepped care intervention for treating anxiety and depression in older adults in routine care settings.
+This included training allied health staff in these services to deliver evidence-based interventions via telephone, internet and video conferencing methods, as well as face-to-face.
+The interventions were based on the Ageing Wisely program and the clinicial trial was cofunded by the National Health and Medical Research Council (NHMRC) and Beyond Blue.
+The trial was recently completed and is in the data analysis stage.

-NHMRC Project Grant - Improving Mental Health and Social Participation Outcomes in Older Adults with Depression and Anxiety (2018-2024).
-SPAA TRIAL: We are currently recruiting for a clinical trial to evaluate potential enhancements to the Ageing Wisely program.
-This clinical trial is cofunded by the National Health & Medical Research Council (NHMRC) and Beyond Blue.
+NHMRC Project Grant (Chief Investigator)- Improving Mental Health and Social Participation Outcomes in Older Adults with Depression and Anxiety (2018-2024).
+SPAA TRIAL: This clinical trial sought to examine the impact of increasing the frequency and quality of social interaction on treatment outcomes of cognitive behavioural therapy in older adults with mood and/or anxiety disorder.
+This trial was cofunded by the National Health & Medical Research Council (NHMRC) and Beyond Blue.
+This trial has recently completed and is the in the data analysis stage.

 YOUTH